nirconium-dev/nirconium/README.md

 - Flatpak/AppImage support OOTB with Bazaar/Warehouse (software store, flatpak manager) and Gear Lever (AppImage manager)

+- Distrobox/Podman/Docker for containerization, along with Podman Desktop, Devpod, and DistroShelf

+- Zed IDE for code editing, can be used with Devpod

 # Nirconium is a stupid name.
 Why Nirconium?
 My hatred for a specific wax baby inspired the name.